Pratik5432/Diversified_Invesment_Portfolio/README.md

 ## How to Use
 1. Load the provided datasets.
 2. Run the analysis scripts for each asset class (stocks, crypto, mutual funds).
-3. Visualize the insights using the Power BI dashboard.

 ## Folder Structure
 - **Stock Prediction**: Scripts related to stock price forecasting.
 - **Crypto Prediction**: Cryptocurrency trend analysis scripts.
 - **Mutual Funds**: Scripts evaluating mutual fund performance.
 - **INVE..._PORTFOLIO.pptx**: PowerPoint presentation summarizing the insights.

-## License
-This project is licensed under the MIT License.

 ## Contributing
 If you would like to contribute, feel free to fork the repository, create a new branch, and submit a pull request with your changes.